l3wk/beautiful-jekyll/_posts/2019-04-24-storage-improvements.md

 # Packer Updates

-Our first main task is to update the SOE packer build file to include support for a new image that we can use to spin up virtualised studio hosts under KVM.
+The first main task is to update the SOE packer build file to include support for a new image that we can use to spin up virtualised studio hosts under KVM.

 We will start with a standard Centos 7 ISO and make use of a [kickstart](https://en.wikipedia.org/wiki/Kickstart_(Linux)) file (see *packer/vfx-studio-soe/http/ks.cfg* inside the repository) to automate the base install: